-Hylo Open Super 300: Satwik-Chirag, Malvika Bansod register comeback wins, Saina Nehwal bows out
+Hylo Open Super 300: Satwik-Chirag, Malvika, Srikanth register comeback wins, Treesa-Gayatri cruise

 For Bansod, the opening game was a case of missed opportunities, as she had three game points at 20-17.
 But Azurmendi, world No 39, won five straight points to take the lead.
 The Indian, however, was in control from the second game onwards and the decider was a completely one-sided affair as she won 20-22, 21-12, 21-6.

 Bansod will face Kirsty Gilmour [seventh seed] next.
+Gilmour has won their sole previous meeting.

+Kashyap, who won the National Games recently beating Bansod in the final, took on Léonice Huet from France.
+She won 21-11, 12-21, 21-7 in 49 minutes.
+The opening game and third game were comfortable affairs for the Indian, who was plagued with a flurry of errors in the second game but recovered well.
+She will face world No 23 Line Højmark Kjaersfeldt next.
+The Indian has beaten her once before in 2021, and trails 1-2 in H2H.

-For Saina Nehwal, the fourth seed from Thailand Busanan Ongbamrungphan proved too good.
+For Nehwal, the fourth seed from Thailand Busanan Ongbamrungphan proved too good.
 The Indian started well enough in the opening game, but the Thai shuttler pulled ahead.
 Ongbamrungphan ended up winning 21-15, 21-8 in 34 minutes.

-The day started with the news of couple of Indian withdrawals.
-In-form HS Prannoy pulled out ahead of the opening round match, while MR Arjun and Dhruv Kapila were also listed as giving a walkover.
-Arjun later posted that he had an ankle injury that made them withdraw.

-Also in action later, Krishna Prasad Garaga and Vishnuvardhan Goud Panjala, PS Ravikrishna and Sankar Prasad Udayakumar face each other in the opening round.
+Also progressing were men’s doubles were Krishna Prasad Garaga and Vishnuvardhan Goud Panjala who came back from a game down against compatriots Ravikrishna and Sankar Prasad Udayakumar.
+The former won 22-24, 21-12, 21-17 and will next face Kim Astrup and Anders Skaarup Rasmussen of Denmark next.
+It provides the Indian duo with an interesting chance of helping out Satwik-Chirag in their quest to reach the World Tour Finals as the Danish second seeds are also in the running.

-In women’s doubles, Linda Efler and Isabel Lohau await Treesa Jolly and Gayatri Gopichand Pullela in the opening round.
+In women’s doubles, world No 22 Linda Efler and Isabel Lohau were a good test for Treesa Jolly and Gayatri Gopichand Pullela in the opening round and the Indians came through in straight games much to the delight of coach Mathias Boe.
+Debora Jille and Cheryl Seinen, world No 31, await them next.

 Sister duo of Rutaparna Panda and Swetaparna Panda got a walkover after Tanisha Crasto and Shruti Mishra withdrew.

 Simran Singhi and Ritika Thaker start off against Vivian Hoo and Lim Chiew Sien.

-Srikanth begins on Wednesday against China’s Lu Guang Zu.
-Also in that bottom quarter is Sameer Verma, who will take on Jonatan Christie a week after stunning his compatriot Anthony Ginting in Paris.

-Aakarshi Kashyap, who won the National Games recently beating Bansod in the final, will take on Léonice Huet from France.
+In that quarter Sameer Verma retired hurt at the start of the match against Jonatan Christie.